Great Mosque of Surakarta

 The Great Mosque of Surakarta (Masjid Agung Surakarta; Masjid Ageng Karaton Surakarta Hadiningrat) is an 18th-century Javanese mosque in Surakarta, Central Java, Indonesia.
 It is the royal mosque of the Surakarta Sunanate.

 History

 The Great Mosque of the Kraton of Surakarta.

-The Great Mosque of Surakarta was built by Sunan Pakubuwono III in 1763.
+The construction of the Great Mosque of Surakarta was begun by Sunan Pakubuwono III in 1763.
 The mosque was completed in 1768.
-The mosque was both a jami mosque (mosque for Friday prayer) and a royal mosque (mosque for ceremonies or rituals related to the royal).
-Traditionally, the mosque also served as a judiciary in matters of religious significance.
+It served both as a jami mosque (mosque for Friday prayer) and a royal mosque (mosque for ceremonies or rituals related to the royals).
+Traditionally, the mosque also served as the seat of judiciary in matters of religious significance.

 The fence was added for the mosque complex in 1858 during the reign of Sunan Pakubuwono VIII.
 A Mughal architecture-inspired minaret was built in 1928 during the reign of Sunan Pakubuwono XI.